As Dorian nears, Florida nursing homes face heat for lacking generators

 State legislative records, however, show hundreds of nursing homes have received waivers allowing them to operate with temporary generators, even though the 2018 law intended for all sites to have permanent generators by the start of last year’s hurricane season.

+“There are tens of thousands, multiple tens of thousands of people whose safety could be at risk in this situation.
+And we’ve had two years to prepare for this,” said Dave Bruns, a spokesman for the Florida chapter of AARP, a group representing Americans aged 50 and over, in a phone interview.
+“That we find ourselves in this situation is disappointing.”

-The agency, which oversees nursing home and assisted-living facilities in the state, said it was working to ensure that all those sites complied with the law.
+The state AHCS agency, which oversees nursing home and assisted-living facilities in the state, said it was working to ensure that all those sites complied with the law.

-“Our Agency remains committed to making sure long term care facilities can support safe conditions during loss of power,” AHCA Secretary Mary Mayhew said in a statement.
-“Agency staff are also conducting outreach activities for facilities without current generator information.”
+“Our agency remains committed to making sure long term care facilities can support safe conditions during loss of power,” AHCA Secretary Mary Mayhew said in a statement.

 Many of the state’s larger nursing homes are as much as 30 years old, meaning that installing generators can take extensive regulatory review as well as potentially replacing entire electrical systems, said Kristen Knapp, a spokeswoman for the Florida Health Care Association, which represents about 80 percent of the state’s nursing homes.